AdobeDocs/journey-optimizer.en/help/using/start/user-interface.md

 >[!CONTEXTUALHELP]
 >id="ajo_journey_priority"
 >title="Priority"
 >abstract="Assign a priority score to the journey, ranging from 0 to 100.
 A higher number indicates a higher priority.
-When two journeys use the same surface, Journey Optimizer will select the journey with the highest priority score.
-If the journeys have the same score, the journey that was most recently modified will be chosen."
+The priority value inserted here is inherited by any inbound actions (such as In-App) contained in this journey.
+For situations where this same inbound surface is used in other campaigns or journeys, the inbound action with the highest priority score is shown to the recipient.
+If multiple journeys or campaigns have the same score, the element that was most recently modified is chose."

 >[!CONTEXTUALHELP]
 >id="ajo_campaigns_campaign_priority"
 >title="Priority"
 >abstract="Assign a priority score to the campaign, ranging from 0 to 100.
 A higher number indicates a higher priority.
-When two campaigns use the same surface, Journey Optimizer will select the campaign with the highest priority score.
-If the campaigns have the same score, the campaign that was most recently modified will be chosen."
+For situations where this same inbound surface (such as In-App) is used in other campaigns or journeys, the inbound action with the highest priority score is shown to the recipient.
+If multiple journeys or campaigns have the same score, the element that was most recently modified is chose."

 >[!CONTEXTUALHELP]
 >id="ajo_campaigns_campaign_conflict"
 >title="Conflict viewer in campaigns"
->abstract="Conflict viewer in campaigns"
+>abstract="This tool can help you determine overlap with other journeys, campaigns, or surfaces.
+If you wish to identify overlap on audience, start & end date, channel configuration, channel, or rule set you can view potential conflicts here. "

 >[!CONTEXTUALHELP]
 >id="ajo_journey_conflict"
 >title="Conflit viewer in journeys"
->abstract="Conflit viewer in journeys"
+>abstract="This tool can help you determine overlap with other journeys, campaigns, or surfaces.
+If you wish to identify overlap on audience, start & end date, channel configuration, channel, or rule set you can view potential conflicts here. "

 >[!CONTEXTUALHELP]
 >id="ajo_rule_set_domain"